Renting in Gibraltar When Moving from the UK: What to Know in 2026

 A few patterns come up repeatedly with people moving from the UK:

-• Assuming they can find somewhere before arriving.
-Most landlords in Gibraltar want to meet you in person.
-Remote applications rarely succeed.
+- Assuming they can find somewhere before arriving.
+Most landlords want to meet you in person.
+Remote applications commonly fail.
 Plan to stay somewhere short-term while you look properly.

-• Underestimating the deposit.
+- Underestimating the deposit.
 Typically two months rent.
-On a £1,500/month flat, that is £3,000 tied up on day one, before you have even bought a sofa.
+On a mid-market flat, that is a significant sum tied up on day one, before furniture or setup costs.

-• Not considering La Linea.
+- Not considering La Linea.
 Many UK arrivals assume they need to live in Gibraltar.
 You do not.
-La Linea is 5 minutes from the Gibraltar border on foot.
-Rents are half the price.
-The lifestyle is good.
-Thousands of Gibraltar workers live there.
+La Linea de la Concepción is five minutes from the Gibraltar border on foot, with rents a fraction of Gibraltar prices.
+Around 15,000 workers cross the border daily, and many of them live very comfortably in La Linea's Centro, Poniente, or Alcaidesa neighbourhoods.

-Nearly every expat who has done the move successfully says the same thing: arrive, stay somewhere short-term for 2-4 weeks, view places properly, meet landlords, and then commit.
-Trying to secure a long-term flat remotely from the UK almost never works in Gibraltar's market.
+Nearly every expat who has successfully made the move says the same thing: arrive, stay somewhere short-term for two to four weeks, view places properly, meet landlords, and then commit.
+Trying to secure a long-term flat remotely from the UK rarely works in Gibraltar's market.

 Short-Term Options While You Search